In This Article

-It is one of the most common causes of death for the species, with about 85% of all infected felines dying within three years of diagnosis.
+It is one of the most common causes of death for the species.
+About 85% of all infected felines die within three years of diagnosis.

 While a small number of infected cats may survive the illness, they must often live with it for the rest of their lives.

 FeLV has several adverse effects on a cat's body.
 It is a leading cause of cancer and may often result in various blood disorders.